ENCCS/vasp-best-practices/content/fcc_Ni.md

       0.37500  0.7500   0.37500    1
       0.00000  0.00000  0.00000    1

 As in previous bandstructure examples, e.g. [cd Si](../cd_Si), we need a suitable `CHGCAR` file.
-First check that INCAR is correct, edit the file using e.g. `gedit` such that
+First check that INCAR is correct, edit the file using e.g. `vi` such that

     ICHARG=11